Avangardum/Soteo/Readme.md

 ## Contributing

-If you'd like to contribute, join the Discord server and let me know
+If you'd like to contribute, join the Discord server and let me know.

 ## To-do